Hotel Mumbai: Release

 In May 2016, the Weinstein Company acquired US and UK distribution rights to the film.
 However, in April 2018, it was announced that the Weinstein Company would no longer distribute the film.
 In August 2018, Bleecker Street and ShivHans Pictures acquired US distribution rights to the film.

 The film had its world premiere at the Toronto International Film Festival on 7 September 2018.
 It was theatrically released in Australia on 14 March 2019, by Icon Film Distribution, and the United States on 22 March 2019.
 It was scheduled for a United Kingdom release in September 2019, by Sky Cinema and NowTV.
 Sky Cinema promoting it as a "Sky Cinema Original" in the United Kingdom.

 The movie was pulled from cinemas in New Zealand due to the Christchurch mosque shootings on 15 March 2019, with showings suspended until 28 March.

 Netflix was set to distribute the film in India and other South and Southeast Asian territories.
 However, Netflix later dropped the film, after a contractual dispute arose with Indian distributor Plus Holdings.
-The film was scheduled to be released theatrically in India on 29 November 2019 by Zee Studios and Purpose Entertainment.
+The film was released theatrically in India on 29 November 2019 by Zee Studios and Purpose Entertainment.
 An official trailer of the film in Hindi was released by Zee Studios on 23 October 2019.